 documents with LOTS of names.
 If a previous search

-might find a result that was previously hidden from the
+result that was previously hidden from the search engine.

-Parker, and she was able to send me copies of the original
+and she was able to send me copies of the

-added them to the web page.
-Thanks everyone for your
+and I added them to the web page.
+Thanks everyone for your help.

-though our site and indexed 906 pages.
-Let me know
+crawler scanned though our site and indexed 906 pages.
+Let me know of

-of any problems or what you think of it.
-Right now
+any problems or what you think of it.
+Right

 - 04/28/2015 Fixed broken link to the Franktown Cemetery in Ashford reported by John Pfeffer, Thanks.